chuleeshen/bias-pipeline/README.md

 # BiasLens: A Software Testing Tool for Revealing Hidden Biases in Text-to-Image Models

-## Author

-This pipeline has been developed by:
-- Chu Lee Shen

 ## 🚀 Quick Start
 - [Introduction](#introduction)
 - [Key Features](#key-features)